kiinami/kwc/README.md

 Build and run the container exposing port 8080.
 Volumes mount the DB, static files, and wallpapers root.

-- Image builds use uv and install only prod dependencies.
+- Image builds use uv.
 - Entrypoint `deploy/run` migrates the DB and starts Gunicorn (`prod`) or Django dev server (`serve`).

 ## Development